Nissan Navara vs GWM Cannon

 Feature Showdown

-The Nissan Navara features a 8-inch touchscreen, while the GWM Cannon gets a 10.3-inch display.
+The Nissan Navara features a 8-inch touchscreen paired with a 7-inch digital dash, while the GWM Cannon gets a 14.6-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The GWM Cannon counters with power tailgate that the Nissan Navara does not offer.
 Which feature set matters more depends on your daily routine and priorities.